nebuloss/treasure-hunting/README.md

 libraries used:
 ---------------
-configfile2 (developed by nebuloss)
+configfile2 (developed by nebuloss),
-SDL2
+SDL2,
 SDL2_ttf